Customizing an automation rule or web action output email

 In this example we will configure the New User action so it will send an alert message to a new user's manager, and include new user login information into the email body:

-- In Administrator Console navigate to Home > Configuration > Web Portal.
+In the Cayosoft Administrator Console, navigate to Home > Configuration > Web Portal.

-- In the Output section, click on the Change Output Type link and select Send E-mail Alert option.
+In the Output section, click the Change Output Type link and select Send E- mail Alert option.

 {